The Fascinating History of Dublin Docklands

 The Bord Gáis Energy Theatre

-Enjoy a world-class performance at this stunning theater, which hosts a wide range of shows and events.
+Be entertained by a top class performance at this fabulous theatre where they entertain with a wide variety of shows and events.

 -